IsacKun220/com1001/FAQ.md

   demonstrators are students too.
 They have assignments and deadlines of their own, so they may not respond immediately.

-* If your demonstrator cannot help you or for more general questions, post a question in the appropriate forum in the [Discussion Board](https://vle.shef.ac.uk/webapps/discussionboard/do/conference?toggle_mode=read&action=list_forums&course_id=_96428_1&nav=discussion_board_entry&mode=view) on Blackboard.
+* If your demonstrator cannot help you or for more general questions, *post a question in the appropriate forum in the [Discussion Board](https://vle.shef.ac.uk/webapps/discussionboard/do/conference?toggle_mode=read&action=list_forums&course_id=_96428_1&nav=discussion_board_entry&mode=view) on Blackboard*.
 Don't post chunks of your project's code in the forum (small snippets or individual lines of code are fine).
 If you need to show us your complete code, include your team number and ensure you've pushed to the main branch of your repository, so that we can try to replicate the issue